 The good news is that topical therapies like over-the-counter (OTC) treatments applied directly to the skin can in most cases work effectively for mild acne.
 They may contain ingredients like benzoyl peroxide, resorcinol, salicylic acid, or sulfur.

-You’d also be amazed how a good skin care routine can also do wonders in preventing acne in the first place!
+You’d also be amazed at how a good skincare routine can also do wonders in preventing acne in the first place!

-Choose ingredients or a skin care routine that can address the underlying causes.
-For example, effective exfoliation can get rid of the dead cells that fall into the pore and are one of the main culprits in the formation of acne.
-We think BOA exfoliant along with a Beta Hydroxy Acid (about 2% Salicylic acid) are a perfect combination for addressing clogged pores and oily skin.
+Choose ingredients or a skincare routine that can address the underlying causes.
+For example, effective exfoliation can get rid of the dead cells that fall into the pores and are one of the main culprits in the formation of acne.
+We think BOA exfoliant along with a Beta Hydroxy Acid (about 2% Salicylic acid) is a perfect combination for addressing clogged pores and oily skin.
 By removing these two issues you are removing the major causes of acne.
 BOA works on the outside and Salicylic acid works on the inside of the pores and together they create a very effective treatment without aggravating your skin.
 They both work as an excellent preventative method as well.
-I barely have any form of acne since I started using them both on my skin.
+We have testimonials from users who have barely had any form of acne since starting to use both on their skin.
 Alpha Hydroxy Acids (Glycolic, citric and lactic acids) are also effective but they can sensitize the skin so you need to try them and see if they work for you.

 - Retinoids are the go-to chemistry for dermatologists.
 They hit all 4 main causes of acne formation.
 They are Vitamin A derivatives.
 Retinyl Palmitate is the mildest version of Retinoids and is good for pregnant women or people with very sensitive skin.
 Retinol is milder than Retin A or Tretinon which is used in some of the severe cases of acne.
 The issue is that people with sensitive skin find them too harsh, so you need to work your way up to the higher concentrations.

-- Benzoyl Peroxide fights the bacterial infection and can dry out the pore.
-They can be used as a wash, cream or spot treatment depending on their concentrations.
+- Benzoyl Peroxide fights the bacterial infection and can dry out the pores.
+They can be used as a wash, cream, or spot treatment depending on their concentrations.